 After all, you are blogging because you would like to sell your art, right?

 How easy is it for someone to purchase your artwork?

 You want to make it as easy as possible for someone to purchase from your site.

 Have your prices displayed on the same page your art is being showcased.
-People do not want to waste time searching for prices.

 Have an option to purchase on the same page your art is on.